Find Affordable College Courses

 $17,324 Average Tuition & Fees

-Florida Atlantic University did quite well in this year’s ranking of the best value schools for urban and regional planning students.
-It came in at #6 on the list.
-FAU is a very large public school located in the small city of Boca Raton.
+With a ranking of #6, Florida Atlantic University did quite well on this year’s best value schools for urban and regional planning students.
+FAU is a fairly large public school located in the city of Boca Raton.

-The average tuition and fees for an out-of-state undergraduate student at FAU are $17,324 a year.
+FAU undergraduate students pay an average of $17,324 in tuition and fees each year.
 While working on their degree, urban planning majors at FAU accumulate an average of around $27,000 in student debt.

 Read More…

-University of North Carolina at Chapel Hill landed the #7 spot in the 2023 rankings for the best value urban and regional planning programs.
-UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.
+University of North Carolina at Chapel Hill ranked #7 on this year’s Best Value Urban & Regional Planning Schools in the Southeast Region list.
+UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

 The average tuition and fees for an out-of-state undergraduate student at UNC Chapel Hill are $36,891 a year.

-As a testament to the quality of education it offers, UNC Chapel Hill also is in the top 5% of our Best Urban & Regional Planning Schools in the Southeast Region ranking.
+UNC Chapel Hill excels when it comes to quality.
+It’s ranked in the top 5% of all schools on our Best Urban & Regional Planning Schools in the Southeast Region list.

-Read full report on Urban & Regional Planning at University of North Carolina at Chapel Hill
+Full Urban & Regional Planning at University of North Carolina at Chapel Hill Report

 #8